EBISPOT/RDF-platform/documentation/infrastructure.md

 This diagram illustrates the architecture of our SPARQL infrastructure.

+?
+MISSING DIAGRAM ?
+MISSING ?

 The LodeStar application is a Java and Javascript web application designed to serve two functions:

-    A SPARQL endpoint proxy for the backend triple store.
+* A SPARQL endpoint proxy for the backend triple store.
 This abstraction layer provides some control over the executed SPARQL queries, allong with a graphical frontend.
-    A graphical user interface on top of generic RDF data, providing a human-readable HTML-based representation of an RDF resource.
+* A graphical user interface on top of generic RDF data, providing a human-readable HTML-based representation of an RDF resource.
 The data presented for a resource are essentially the product of a SPARQL DESCRIBE query.

 The triple store is currently using an in-memory Virtuoso implementation, backed by a hybrid flash-disk storage array.

 #### URL Resolver

 The URL resolver is very simple.
 It handles HTTP requests for data on the rdf.ebi.ac.uk domain, inspects the request headers to determine the content type, and responds with a redirect to the appropriate resource (HTML, RDF-XML or N3).
 That resource is ultimately served by the LodeStar web application.